Donations to the Lebanese Explosion Appeal helped Lebanese Red Cross provide humanitarian support to those affected by the explosion.

 This blast happened against a backdrop of a country struggling with a worsening economic crisis and COVID-19.
 For many living in Beirut, the Port blast was only one of several dire challenges to their livelihoods, physical and mental health and social stability.

 Our colleagues at Lebanese Red Cross have been on the ground helping since the beginning.
-More than 125 ambulances and 375 emergency medical staff were mobilized from around the country to help treat and evacuate over 3,700 of those who were injured.
+More than 125 ambulances and 375 emergency medical staff were mobilised from around the country to help treat and evacuate over 3,700 of those who were injured.
 Mobile health units were set up around the city to help alleviate the pressure on hospitals and Red Cross teams transported seriously injured patients to hospitals outside of Beirut.

 Immediately following the blast, Lebanese Red Cross helped with search and rescue efforts, and treating and evacuating the injured.
 They provided emergency health care and blood services, psychosocial support to those experiencing trauma and helped families locate missing loved ones.